MicrosoftDocs/dynamics-365-project-operations/articles/sales/mapping-projects-tasks-quote-line-sales.md

 You can also disassociate project tasks to quote lines from the **Chargeable tasks** tab on **Quote line** page.

 1. On the **Chargeable tasks** tab, select **Delete a quote line task**.
 2. Select **OK**.
-A warning message informs you that removing this association could result in the reversal of any actuals previously recorded on the task.
+A warning message informs you that if you remove this association, any actuals previously recorded on the task could be reversed.
 3. Select **OK** to continue and remove the association between the task and the project-based quote line.

 >[!NOTE]